-5 Conclusions and Future Work
+5 Conclusions and future work

-We have described a novel method to provide high quality imaging signals to a system that will perform passenger detection and counting in the HOV lane.
-The method calls for two co-registered near-infrared cameras with spectral sensitivity above (upper-band) and below (lower-band) the $1.4 \ \mu m$ threshold point respectively.
-The quality of the signal remains high even during overcast days and nighttime, because we can safely illuminate the scene with an eyesafe near-infrared illuminator [4].
-The near-infrared cameras can also provide clear imaging signals even in certain foul weather situations, like for example in hazy conditions.
+We have described a novel method for obtaining high-quality imaging signals for a system that will perform vehicle occupant detection and counting in the HOV lane.
+The method calls for two co-registered near-infrared cameras with spectral sensitivity above (upper band) and below (lower band) the 1.4- μ m threshold point, respectively.
+The quality of the signal remains high even during overcast days and nighttime, because we can safely illuminate the scene with an eyesafe near-infrared illuminator [8].
+The near-infrared cameras can also provide clear imaging signals even in certain foul weather situations, such as in hazy conditions.

-The crown jewel of the method is the fusion of the coregistered imaging signals from the lower- and upper- band cameras.
-Because of the abrupt change in the reflectance for the human skin around 1.4 $\mu m$ , the fusion has as a result the intensification of the passenger face silhouettes and the diminution of the background.
-This increased contrast allows for perfect segmentation that leaves in the final processed image only the face blobs of the passengers.
-Evidently, such a clean-cut binary imagery will ensure the reliable and fast operation of the pattern classifier that will perform the passenger detection task in the future.
+The crown jewel of the method is the fusion of the coregistered imaging signals from the lower and upper band cameras.
+Because of the abrupt change in the reflectance for human skin around 1.4 μ m, the fusion of the images results in the intensification of the occupant face silhouettes and the diminution of the background.
+This increased contrast allows for perfect segmentation that leaves only the face blobs of the vehicle occupants in the final processed image.
+Evidently, such a clean-cut binary image will ensure the reliable and fast operation of the pattern classifier that will perform the vehicle occupant detection task as a postprocessing calculation.

-We are currently developing the passenger detection algorithm and results of its performance will be reported in another forum.
+We are currently developing the vehicle occupant detection algorithm and results of its performance will be reported in another forum.
 We are also deriving the design for a prototype version of the HOV system that will be permanently installed in an actual freeway site.
 The prototype design calls for a slightly different arrangement of the camera set than the one described in this paper.
-Since the HOV system should count passengers in both the front and back seats, the cameras should not face only the vehicle's windshield but also part of the side windows.
-The theoretical and experimental results described in this paper are still valid for this modified arrangement to a very close approximation.
+Since the HOV system should count vehicle occupants in both the front and back seats, the cameras should not face only the vehicle's windshield but also part of the side windows.
+The theoretical and experimental results described in this paper define design restraints (to a high degree of approximation) for these arrangements as well.